My name is Mair Elliott, I am a Young Patient

 I gave written and spoken evidence to the inquiry into CAMHS.
 From that I was asked by S4C and ITV Wales to be part of the production of 2 current affairs programmes investigating CAMHS in Wales.
 The programmes were very successful, with the welsh language S4C programme winning a BAFTA Cymru award.
 Following the success of these programmes I have been afforded some amazing opportunities and my passion and drive has only grown stronger.

-I am now Chair of Hafal, Wales’ largest third sector service provider for people with serious mental illness and their families, a research champion for Cardiff university’s National Centre for Mental Health (NCMH), a patient representative on the executive committee for the Welsh Royal College of Psychiatrists, a specialist lay member on NICE’s Quality Standards Advisory Committee (QSAC) for School based interventions for health promotion, a specialist lay member on NICE's guideline update committee for the Depression in Children and Young People guideline, and a Time to Change Wales Young Champion.
+I am now Chair of Hafal, Wales’ largest third sector service provider for people with serious mental illness, their families and other vulnerable groups.
+I have been a research champion for Cardiff university’s National Centre for Mental Health (NCMH), a patient representative on the executive committee for the Welsh Royal College of Psychiatrists, a specialist lay member on NICE’s Quality Standards Advisory Committee (QSAC) for School based interventions for health promotion, a specialist lay member on NICE's guideline update committee for the Depression in Children and Young People guideline, and a Time to Change Wales Young Champion.
 I have completed Disability Wales’ Enabling Wales training, Youth mental health first aid training, and partook in the European Patient Forum’s Summer (2017) Leadership training programme in Vienna.

 I am an accomplished public speaker, speaking at TEDxODED 2017, Cerebra’s annual conference at the Royal society of Medicine 2015, the Mental Health Exhibition 2015 and 2016 in Cardiff, the Welsh NHS Confederation annual conference 2017, the AMHPA Taking Stock conference 2017 in Manchester, a reception at the House of Lords for Cerebra in 2016, and the NAS professional conference in 2018, to name a few examples.